byteferry/sdds/SDDS specification 1.0 Beta_en.md

 ### Parameter passing

-There are 2 ways to pass parameters in the sdds schema.
+There are 2 ways to pass parameters in the SDDS schema.

 (1) Value transfer selector

 "#" Id selector: The id selector specifies to read the value of the node with some id.
-Note that the id should be unique within the same sdds file.
+Note that the id should be unique within the same SDDS file.
 If not unique, you should use a different selector.
 Example: "value": "#body_length" means that the value is read from the node with id of body_length.
 The current node must be the node after body_length.
 Therefore, there must be another node with the attribute "id": "body_length".

 "@"： Path selector: A path selector that specifies the value of a node to be read through a path.
 Note: The path is searched up first, after searching for the same node, then searching down.
 Therefore, the path can be specified only to the fork node, not necessarily to the root node.
 If the path is not clear, you can specify it by debugging properties to see the actual path.
 Example: "value":"&body.message_body.body_length" means that the value is to find and read the value of body_length by path.
 The current node must be the node after body_length.
 The advantage of using a path is that the node you want to operate does not need to be specified.
 You just need to give the path selector directly where you want to operate.
 However, if the node to be read is a branch in the repeat node, then the name of the node is repeat.
 At the same time, even if you specify the id, the id will be repeat because it is repeat.
 Similarly, the final generated node, the node name is named after the node's index, so the path selector is not available.
 At this time, you need to get this type of node through the index selector.

 "$" Index selector The node to be operated needs to be specified as index by selector.
 For example: "selector": "index", and in another node, it is "value": "$item_length", in this case Specifies to operate the item_length child node in the same index child node.
 There must be a "selector" in this child node: "index".

-"*" Function selector The function selector calls a custom function implemented in an extension (inherited class).In any attribute value, if the first character is the above selector character, sdds will call the selector program to read the data.
+"*" Function selector The function selector calls a custom function implemented in an extension (inherited class).In any attribute value, if the first character is the above selector character, SDDS will call the selector program to read the data.
 Therefore, if the start of the above selector character, then use the escape.
 For example: "\#", "\$".
 Once escaping is used, it needs to be processed in the extension.
-Sdds does not automatically clear escaping.
+SDDS does not automatically clear escaping.

 (2) The attributes of the value passing

 The numeric pass attribute is the selector attribute.
 That is, the node is assigned a selector so that it can operate on it later.
 The selector has two values: "id" and "index".
 If you use id, you must ensure that this id is unique under the decode or encode branch.
 For the child nodes of repeat.
 Since the id cannot be specified, the selector must be specified as index.

-### Sdds preserved keywords
+### SDDS preserved keywords

-Sdds includes the following keywords, the features' description is as follows:
+SDDS includes the following keywords, the features' description is as follows:

 (1) Standard universal keywords: